jwinn03/jwinn03.github.io/projects/2025-08-25-pitch-sensor-interface.md

 The approach to pitch detection tends to struggle in these cases:
 - Multiple tones at once, where the pitch detector will struggle to pick up any pitch at all
     - This makes it struggle in ensemble settings, though this tool was always meant more for individual practice.
 Anyone taking time to work on individual technique during ensemble rehearsals is not a serious musician anyways!
 - Percussive moments, such as a "dropped" bow technique on a string instrument, or other transitory non-pitched sounds between notes.
-This is exasperated when there are rapid note changes, as there is less time for a clear, stable pitch to make itself appearant compared to the unclear ones.
+This is exasperated when there are rapid note changes, as there is less time for a clear, stable pitch to make itself apparent compared to the unclear ones.
+- Too much extraneous noise.
+When testing with recordings from my laptop's internal microphone, the fan noise was too much for the pitch detector to find any clear tones, even though my humming was clearly audible above it.

 These factors mean that this system works best with woodwind and brass instruments, where these weaknesses are mitigated.

 Because of the assumption that measured pitch will be within ±50 cents (a.k.a. a quartertone) of the intended pitch, if it was not within that window, the accuracy reading alone will not be reliable.
 In the future, this could be mitigated with an indicator that shows the presumed pitch.
 If the player sees that it does not match the intended pitch, then they know they were *way* off.
-However, this would be difficult to implement cleanly (there are ~100 datapoints per second, but we'd only want to show individual "average" assumed notes and therefore would have to somehow decide what the start and end of assumed notes are) and there would be the possibility of false positives that would make the experience confusing.
+However, this would be difficult to implement cleanly (there are ~100 data points per second, but we'd only want to show individual "average" assumed notes and therefore would have to somehow decide what the start and end of assumed notes are) and there would be the possibility of false positives that would make the experience confusing.

 [^1]: Almost all instruments other than guitars and keyboards.
-Even woodwind players with poor embrochure can have subpar intonation.
+Even woodwind players with poor embouchure can have subpar intonation.
 Except saxophone players, because the saxophone is an easy instrument.
 [^2]: Search "learn to play \[instrument\] on your phone's app store if you don't know what I mean.
 [^3]: In cases where a pitch is not detected, a data "point" is not rendered on the graph.
 This naturally leads to areas (mostly) devoid of points where there is silence or other non-tonal noise in the audio, which will lead the user to be able to safely assume to ignore those regions.